Colesville, New York

 Colesville is a town in Broome County, New York, United States.
 The population was 4,877 at the 2020 census.

 The town is in the northeastern part of the county and is northeast of Binghamton.

 History

 The area was first settled circa 1785.
 Nathaniel Cole, father of Anthony Cole, settled at Cole’s Hill in 1795, and the town of Colesville was named after him.

-The town of Colesville was established in 1821 from part of the town of Windsor.
+The town was established in 1821 from part of the town of Windsor.

 Robert Harpur, an early developer, has lent his name to the community of Harpursville.
 Harpur is believed to be responsible for the many classical names assigned to communities in central New York.

-The seal to the town of Colesville, New York was adopted in 2021.

 Geography

 According to the United States Census Bureau, the town of Colesville has a total area of 205.1 km2, of which 202.9 sqkm is land and 2.1 km2, or 1.04%, is water.

 The northern town line is the border of Chenango County.
 The Susquehanna River flows southward through the town.

 Interstate 88 passes across the town.
 New York State Route 7 and New York State Route 79 are important highways in Colesville.
 New York State Route 235 connects with state route 7 north of Harpursville to State Route 206 in the town of Coventry, Chenango County.